-Our curriculum helps children to develop problem-solving and critical thinking skills through collaboration, challenge and enquiry-based learning.
-This helps them to become resilient and resourceful learners that are confident to work together and take risks that help them to grow.
+Through our Attitudes to Learning programme, our children learn to collaborate with others and develop independence in their learning; this in turn helps them to be resilient and resourceful learners that are confident to work together and take risks that help them grow.

 Our ‘Learning Animals’ help our children develop the following characteristics: resilience (spider), relationships (badger), reflective (raven), resourceful (squirrel) and risk-taking (fox).